Janhavi-Kulkarni-2/Firebase-Based-Recipe-Analytics-Pipeline/README.md

 Lists valid and invalid records

 Step 5: Run Analytics (Task 5)

 Run the analytics module:

 python task3_output/analytics.py

-Insights Produced:
+Insights Produced

+The analytics module generates the following insights:

 Most common ingredients across all recipes

 Average preparation and cook time

-Difficulty distribution (Easy, Medium, Hard) Correlation between prep time and likes
+Difficulty distribution (Easy, Medium, Hard)

+Correlation between prep time and likes

 Most frequently viewed recipes

 Ingredients associated with high engagement

 Average rating of recipes cooked by users

 Users with highest interactions

 Recipes with highest total interactions

 Cuisine popularity based on engagement
-Charts can also be generated if your script includes Matplotlib or Plotly visualizations.

-#**3.
-ETL Process Overview**
+3. ETL Process Overview

-The ETL (Extract, Transform, Load) process in this pipeline is designed to clean, validate, and load recipe data from JSON files into Firestore for analytics and querying.
-Here’s a detailed explanation of each step:
+The ETL (Extract, Transform, Load) process cleans, validates, and loads recipe data from JSON files into Firestore for analytics and querying.

-* Extract :
+3.1 Extract

 The pipeline first reads the raw JSON files:

-- recipes.json – contains all recipes (Veg Pulav + synthetic recipes).
+recipes.json – contains all recipes (Veg Pulav + synthetic recipes)

-- users.json – contains all user records.
+users.json – contains all user records

-- user_interactions.json – contains interactions like view, like, or cook.
+user_interactions.json – contains interactions (view, like, cook)

-- These JSON files are loaded into Python objects and/or Pandas DataFrames.
+These JSON files are loaded into Python objects and/or Pandas DataFrames.

-- Using DataFrames allows easy manipulation, filtering, and analysis.
+Using DataFrames allows easy manipulation, filtering, and analysis.

-- This step ensures all data is loaded into memory in a structured form ready for transformation.
+This step ensures all data is loaded into memory in a structured form ready for transformation.

-* Transform :
+3.2 Transform

+Schema Validation:

-Schema Validation: Using validate_data.py, the pipeline checks:
+The pipeline checks:

-Required fields are present (e.g., recipe_id, user_id, ingredients).
+Required fields are present (e.g., recipe_id, user_id, ingredients)

-Field types are consistent (e.g., numeric values for qty_numeric, integers for prep_time_minutes).
+Field types are consistent (e.g., numeric values for qty_numeric, integers for prep_time_minutes)

-Ratings are only present for cook interactions; other types (view/like) must have null.
+Ratings are only present for cook interactions; other types (view/like) must have null

-Steps are correctly ordered and formatted.
+Steps are correctly ordered and formatted

 Data Cleaning:

-Missing or inconsistent values are handled.
-For example:
+Missing or inconsistent values are handled as follows:

-- If qty_numeric is missing, it is set as null.
+If qty_numeric is missing, it is set as null

-- Null ratings for non-cook interactions are allowed.
+Null ratings for non-cook interactions are allowed

-- Units and numeric quantities are standardized for consistent analytics.
+Units and numeric quantities are standardized for consistent analytics

 Standardization:

-Fields like rating and qty_numeric are normalized to ensure calculations in analytics are accurate.
+Fields like rating and qty_numeric are normalized to ensure calculations in analytics are accurate

-Ensures recipes, users, and interactions are in a uniform format before insertion.
+Ensures recipes, users, and interactions are in a uniform format before insertion

-* Load :
+3.3 Load

 After validation and cleaning, the pipeline uploads data into Firestore:

-Recipes collection: stores all recipe documents.
+Recipes collection: stores all recipe documents

-Users collection: stores all user documents.
+Users collection: stores all user documents

-UserInteractions collection: stores all interaction documents.
+UserInteractions collection: stores all interaction documents

 The loaded data is now ready for querying, analytics, and visualization.

-This step ensures that Firestore always contains consistent, clean, and structured data.

 4. Insights Summary (Task 5)

-The analytics module (analytics.py) provides at least 10 key insights to understand recipe trends, user engagement, and ingredient popularity.
-Here’s a detailed breakdown:
+The analytics module provides 10 key insights:

-Most Common Ingredients Across Recipes:
+Most Common Ingredients Across Recipes
-Identifies which ingredients appear most frequently across all recipes.
+Identifies which ingredients appear most frequently across all recipes
-Helps understand core ingredients in your dataset.

 Average Preparation and Cook Times
-Calculates the mean prep time (prep_time_minutes) and cook time (cook_time_minutes) for all recipes.
+Calculates mean prep and cook times for all recipes
-Useful for estimating overall cooking effort for users.

 Difficulty Distribution of Recipes
-Counts recipes per difficulty level (Easy, Medium, Hard).
+Counts recipes per difficulty level (Easy, Medium, Hard)

-Shows which difficulty level is most common.
-Correlation Between Prep Time and Number of Likes Analyzes whether longer or shorter prep times influence user likes.
+Correlation Between Prep Time and Number of Likes Analyzes whether longer or shorter prep times influence user likes
-Determines if users prefer quick recipes or are willing to try complex recipes.

 Most Frequently Viewed Recipes
-Finds recipes with the highest number of view interactions.
+Finds recipes with the highest number of view interactions
-Highlights recipes that attract the most attention.

 Ingredients Associated with High Engagement
-Finds ingredients that appear in recipes with the most likes or cooks.
+Finds ingredients that appear in recipes with the most likes or cooks
-Helps identify “popular” ingredients driving user engagement.

 Average Rating of Recipes Cooked by Users
-Computes the mean rating for recipes cooked by users.
+Computes mean rating for recipes cooked by users
-Provides insight into which recipes are most appreciated by users.

 Users with Highest Interactions
-Identifies the most active users by counting total interactions (view, like, cook).
+Identifies the most active users by counting total interactions
-Useful for understanding user behavior and engagement patterns.

 Recipes with Highest Total Interactions
-Counts total interactions per recipe.
+Counts total interactions per recipe

-Highlights the recipes that are both popular and frequently cooked or liked.
-Cuisine Popularity Based on Engagement Metrics Analyzes which cuisines have the highest engagement.
+Cuisine Popularity Based on Engagement Metrics Analyzes which cuisines have the highest engagement
-Engagement metrics can include total views, likes, or average cook ratings.

-Summary: These insights allow the project team to identify trends in recipe usage, popular ingredients, and user behavior patterns.
-They also provide data-driven guidance for future recipe recommendations or marketing strategies.

 5. Known Constraints / Limitations

-The current pipeline has some limitations to be aware of:

-Synthetic Data:

-Task 1 JSON files are mostly synthetic for testing purposes.

-They may not cover all real-world scenarios or represent actual cooking behavior.
+Synthetic Data: JSON files are mostly synthetic for testing purposes and may not cover all real-world scenarios

-Rating Field Limitations:

-Ratings exist only for cook interactions.
+Rating Field Limitations: Ratings exist only for cook interactions

-view and like interactions have null ratings, so analytics cannot analyze ratings for all interactions.

-Quantity Fields Optional:

-qty_numeric in ingredients is optional.
+Quantity Fields Optional: qty_numeric in ingredients is optional

-Missing values may affect calculations like total ingredient usage.

-Overwriting Firestore Data:
+Overwriting Firestore Data: Repeated ETL runs may overwrite existing documents

-The ETL currently uploads all recipes and interactions each time.

-Existing documents in Firestore may be overwritten on repeated runs.

-Dependency on CSVs for Analytics:

-Analytics scripts require CSVs in task3_output.
+Dependency on CSVs for Analytics: Analytics scripts require CSVs in task3_output

-If CSVs are missing or corrupted, analytics will fail.

-Memory & Performance Considerations:

-Large datasets may need optimization.
+Memory & Performance Considerations: Large datasets may need optimization

-Pandas and JSON parsing may consume a lot of memory for very large datasets.

-Limited User Base:

-Only 5 users are generated; real-world usage would require a dynamic and larger user base.
+Limited User Base: Only 5 users are generated; real-world usage requires more dynamic users